Configuration

 - Increase the

-value - Check network connectivity to AWS services
+C3_HTTP_TIMEOUTvalue - Check network connectivity to AWS services

 - Verify firewall settings allow outbound HTTPS traffic